wendall911/BetterDays/README.md

 		#When applied, this effect syncs the passage of weather with the current speed of time.
 		#I.e., as time moves faster, rain stops faster.
 Clear weather is not affected.
 		#When set to SLEEPING, this effect only applies when at least one player is sleeping in a dimension.
+		#Note: On NeoForge 1.21.1+ this is already handled by the platform.
+SLEEPING will still work as intended.
 		#Note: This setting is not applicable if game rule doWeatherCycle is false.
 		#Allowed Values: NEVER, ALWAYS, SLEEPING
 		weatherEffect = "SLEEPING"